-When recent Weatherhead School of Management graduate Miao (Mia) Chi was in high school back in her home city of Chongqing, China, she read in her local newspaper about plans to construct a shipping port.
+When Weatherhead School of Management graduate Miao (Mia) Chi was in high school back in her home city of Chongqing, China, she read about plans to construct a shipping port in her local newspaper.
 Once completed, this port was expected to attract new business to her city.
-Being a curious student, Chi began looking into the coordination and strategies involved in completing a project of this size, setting into motion her interest in logistics, which, years later, she would dedicate her time studying at Weatherhead.
+This piqued Chi's interest and she began looking into the coordination and strategies involved in completing a project of this size, setting into motion an enthusiasm for logistics, which, years later, she would dedicate her time studying at Weatherhead.

 Among the many courses she took, Chi favored her Stochastic modeling class.
 “It was one of the most difficult courses I took and made me realize my limitations,” recalls Chi.
 “But I studied hard and eventually succeeded.”

 It is this driven nature of MSM-OR/SC students that employers look for in candidates.
 For Chi, her hard work availed a summer internship after her second semester at Osborn International, a company she came to know through one of the career fairs put on by the Career Management Office.
 At the conclusion of the internship, Chi completed her final semester of studies and accepted a full time position as an Operations Research Analyst at Osborn.

 Chi now serves as a procurement analyst at Harvard Medical School.